albertopumar/react-powerful-data-table/.storybook/dataExamples/basicRemoteData.md

         currentPage: 0
     }
 ```
-    - The `query` object has this structure:
+    - This function has as an argument the `query` object with this structure:
 ```json
     {
         filter: {columnIdentifier: "value", otherColumn: "value"},